9gatsu28nichi/MyGameDevArchives/README.md

 ## GameDevArchives
-> Learn as if you will live forever
->
-> Live as if you will die tomorrow
+> "Learn as if you will live forever, live as if you will die tomorrow."

 ## GitHub Resources
 - [anything_about_game](https://github.com/killop/anything_about_game)